-Getting lost has dangerous and hazardous implications for you, the people who attempt to find you, and the environment.
+Getting lost, contracting hypothermia or injury has dangerous and hazardous implications for you, the people who attempt to find you, and the landscape.
 Significant impacts to the environment can result from rescue operations that involve vehicles or large numbers of people.
 Take responsibility for your own safety by practicing self-awareness, caution and good judgment.
 Minimise risk by planning a trip that matches your skills and expectations.
 Be prepared to rescue yourself from tough situations.
+It is necessary that you are self-reliant in equipment, first aid knowledge and skills in navigation.

-When it is possible, register at the start of the track, with a ranger in the local office or in some cases with the local police and Search and Rescue (SAR).
+Where it is possible, register at the start of the track, with a ranger in the local office or in some cases the local police and SAR (Search and Rescue).
 Always give a friend your itinerary and instructions explaining what to do if you don't return on schedule.
 Stick to your plan as closely as possible.
 Be a competent navigator.
 Always carry a map and compass and know where you are at all times.
+Consider carrying a GPS.
 Stay with your group.
 Do not build cairns or deface rocks or trees to mark your way.
 Flagging tape should also be avoided.
 If flagging tape is absolutely necessary, be sure to remove it before leaving the area.